SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Update 0.11.01 fixes EncounterZone system, transfer to Region instances

+[20/05/2018] As noted in the Issues section previously, the change in instancing methods broke the EncounterZone system.
+4 arrays of Formlists are now stored on the WorldManager, and passed accordingly to a RegionManager when it is created.

 ### Hotfix 0.10.04 makes Travel Markers persistent

 [17/05/2018] I made a slight oversight in that spawns never Traveled because Travel Markers never received their Init events... cos they weren't persistent.
 I've made a new script that will be used to store them in arrays.
 This will be expanded upon later.